 Did you see that little bit of dirt peeking out from underneath the snow?
 We did.
 If that’s any indication of what’s coming, then mountain bike season is pretty much here.
 As with the start of any season, there is a need to pull out gear and evaluate what needs replacing and what can withstand more shredding.
 But that’s not all that needs to be done.
-Passes need to be purchased, screws need tightening, and often, there’s a few or more upgrades that just can’t wait.
+Passes need to be purchased, screws need tightening, and often, there are a few or more upgrades that just can’t wait.
 So here’s what you need to do in order to be prepared for the mountain bike season.

 Purchase Your Whistler Mountain Bike Park Pass